|

-If you’re injured or fall ill due to a work-related incident in Arizona, you are entitled to a claim through your workers’ compensation benefits.
+If you’re injured or fall ill due to a work-related incident in Arizona, you are entitled to a claim through your workers’ compensation insurance.
 Regardless of where you work, you have some form of coverage to handle workplace injuries and illnesses.
-That said, it can be beneficial to have a better understanding of Arizona workers’ compensation laws so you’re ready to handle any situation that arises.
+Recovering these benefits can sometimes be difficult, though.
+It can be beneficial to have a better understanding of Arizona workers’ compensation laws so you’re ready to handle any situation that arises.

 Workers’ compensation is a mandatory benefits program that Arizona employers must provide if they have one or more employees.
 These benefits exist to provide ample compensation for employee injuries or illnesses that are sustained in the workplace.

-In 2020, private industry employers in Arizona reported about 68,800 occupational injuries or illnesses, including 40,700 that resulted in days away from work, job transfer, or other restrictions.
+In 2024, private industry employers in Arizona reported about 59,600 occupational injuries or illnesses according to the Bureau of Labor Statistics, including 35,500 that resulted in days away from work, job transfer, or other restrictions.
 These are also known as DART cases.
-In 2023, they reported 55,900 nonfatal workplace injuries and illnesses in Arizona, including 31,000 DART cases.

 Workers’ compensation is a no-fault system, which means you can receive benefits regardless of who caused the incident that resulted in your injuries.
 It’s also an exclusive remedy for work-related incidents.
 This means that employees are not permitted to file a legal case against an employer for an incident that is already being handled through their workers’ compensation benefits.